You are currently viewing The strange time of in between

 A Father to carry us in the time of in between

-Today, I remember Dad and the amazing life he lived.
+Today, I remember Dad and the extraordinary life he lived.
 An immigrant from post-war Finland, he arrived in the USA with nothing but his youth and God on his side.
 He worked hard and was able to gain footing in a strange land.
 It was by no means easy.
 He had to learn a new culture, language, and way of life.
-I now understand what he and my mother went through as I, too, have also passed that way moving to Africa.
-His time of being in-between must have been bitter, but from it, he gained the perspective he needed to gain a footing in his new home.
+I now understand what he and my mother went through, as I have also passed that way, moving to Africa.
+His time in between must have been bitter.
+But from it, he gained the perspective he needed to gain a footing in his new home.

 Even as we grow older, we still need a Father.
-We will never outgrow our need for our Father to carry us in the time of in-between.
+We will never outgrow our need for Father to carry us in the in-between time.